royalgraphx/DarwinKVM/docs/docs/07-SingleGPUPassthrough/02-VManUpdate.md

 Here's what a lot of people don't check.
 This will be required here as on macOS if you want your HDMI/DP Audio to work, this must be configured correctly.
 Windows doesn't care so it's not an issue.

-Essentially, your GPU and Audio must be on the same ``Bus`` in the Virtual Machine, but your Audio must be a ``Function`` of the Virtual Machines GPU.
+Essentially, your GPU and Audio must be on the same ``Bus`` in the Virtual Machine, but your Audio must be a ``Function`` of the GPU.
 Thus creating a multifunction GPU in the VM which has an accompanying Audio device.
 This displays the GPU as a single unit.
 Allowing for HDMI/DP Audio in macOS.

 Go Ahead and select your GPU from the left-hand side.
 Note the Bus assigned.